You are here

 CASE - Chemistry Advanced Standing Exam

-The CASE Exams offered Fall 2021 will be administered in person only.
+Updated 1/12/2022: The CASE Exams offered Spring 2022 will be administered exclusively in person.
 No registration is required.
 If you are interested in taking a CASE Exam, please arrive several minutes early on the assigned test date and the test facilitator will assist you.

 2070/2090 Case Exam

 Date: January 23rd, 2022

 Time: 1:00 - 3:00 PM

 Requirements for Receiving Advanced Standing (Advanced Placement) in Chemistry

 CEEB AP Examination in Chemistry: Earning a 5 (4 does not qualify) on the CEEB AP Examination in Chemistry entitles a student to four credits of introductory chemistry.
 The credits are forfeited if the student takes Chem 1560, 2070 or 2090.
 A student with a strong interest in chemistry may take Chem 2150 and retain the four credits.
 Another option is to proceed directly to Chem 2080 (see below).

 GCE “A”-level Examination: Earning an A on the GCE “A” Level Examination entitles a student to eight credits of introductory chemistry.
 Earning a B on that examination entitles a student to four credits of introductory chemistry.